snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Developed a dashboard that provides the navigation to the complete app modules like ride registration and scheduled rides and reports.

 Looking forward to develop a session id, to keep track how site visitors use their websites within a defined period of time.

+So far we have developed the project in ASP.Net 3 tier architecture.
+Due to some new enhancements and increase in performance, migrated it to ASP.Net core MVC.